 I was born in south-east London in the early seventies, one of a number of babies produced due to the miner’s strikes of that

 There comes a point in life when you can pin down the exact moment when you go down a path you may not have otherwise ventured.
 For me, it was the moment my father passed away from lung cancer in 1987.
 At fourteen, everything began to change.
 Not showing up at school and eventually, aged fifteen, leaving school altogether to go and work for my brother’s boss as a painter/labourer.
-Over the years I learned various trades including carpet fitting, wall tiling and carpentry ( I wasn't great.)
+Over the years I learned various trades including carpet fitting, wall tiling and carpentry.

-For the last two years, I have set about fulfilling my childhood ambition of writing a novel, mostly to see if I could.
+I then set about fulfilling my childhood ambition of writing a novel, mostly to see if I could.
 I didn’t want to look back later in life knowing I'd never even tried.

-It was the day I finished reading Stephen King’s ‘Salem’s Lot when I decided that was what I wanted to do; I was ten or eleven years old.
+I remember the day I finished reading Stephen King’s ‘Salem’s Lot , that was the moment I decided I wanted to write stories.
+I was ten or eleven years old.
 To put the weird and wonderful things that enter our minds on paper for others to see very much appealed to me as a young boy.
-Although seemingly becoming one of those unfulfilled dreams, it was something that had lingered somewhere in my mind ever since, until now.
+Although seemingly becoming one of those unfulfilled childhood dreams, it was something that had lingered somewhere in my mind ever since, until now.